 The GED diploma allows for a college education and will definitely lead to far better chances in the employment market.
 If you’re looking to work toward a rewarding career, having a high school or GED diploma is absolutely required.

-Workers that have a GED or high school GED diploma earn at least $9.700 more annually than workers without that education credential.
+Workers that have a GED or high school GED diploma earn at least $9.600 more annually than workers without that education credential.
 So what’s holding you back?
-Working toward your GED also means that you’re working toward a brighter future for you and the ones around you!
+Working toward your GED also means that you’re working toward a brighter future for yourself and the ones around you!